FireChickenProductivity/TalonHardSleep/README.md

-# TalonHardSleep
+# Talon Hard Sleep
 The hard sleep mode for Talon Voice requires consecutively saying talon wake to wakeup talon.
+The default number of required consecutive times is 3.
+You can change the number of times you must consecutively tell talon to wake up to exit hard sleep in the settings.talon.
+Saying anything other than talon wake in the hard sleep mode resets the wakeup counter so that you would have to start saying talon wake again from the beginning.